 A 4.276% (for loans disbursed 10/1/16 - 9/30/17) origination fee is deducted from PLUS loans before disbursement.

 When Does Repayment begin?

 Repayment generally begins 60 days after the final disbursement.
 For most families, this means March of the academic year.
 However once your loan has been disbursed you may request that repayment be deferred during periods while your student is enrolled at least half-time (6.0 credits).
-Contact the Direct Loan Servicing Center at 800.848.0979 or visit www.studentaid.ed.gov/repaying.
+Visit www.studentaid.ed.gov/repaying.